xcodereleases/xcodereleases.com/index.md

 {% include xcodereleases.js %}
 </script>

+All downloads are hosted by Apple.
+Links on this site take you directly to Apple's download pages.

 This is not an official Apple website.
 [Please consider donating](https://paypal.me/XcodeReleases) to help maintain it.

 Looking for an API?
 The data for this site is available at <a href="{{ site.url }}/data.json">{{ site.url }}/data.json</a>.